poooyaaa/PetersenLAB/README.md

 **Computing Electric Fields from Particle-Derived Charge Densities**
 *Author: Pouya Golchin*

 > This project couples GPU-accelerated Brownian particle simulations with continuum electrostatics.
-We compute the volumetric charge density directly from particle positions and solve Poisson’s equation for the electrostatic potential and field.
+The central idea is to compute the columetric charge density directly from particle positions, then solve Poisson's equation to obtain the electric potential and field.
 This enables (i) validation against continuum electrokinetic models and (ii) quantification of electric-double-layer screening at charged walls.

 ---